-Lexmark employees are not represented by trade unions; therefore, no formal work agreements address health and safety.
+In the United States, Lexmark employees are not represented by trade unions; therefore, no formal work agreements address health and safety.
 Instead, Lexmark has established health and safety committees at the facility level.
 The members of these committees represent the interests of all workers.
-The percentage of employees participating in Lexmark health and safety committees is 5%.
-The following committees are integral to the operation of the health and safety management systems at each facility, monitoring programs, advising on improvements and collecting employee feedback.
+The committees are integral to the operation of the health and safety management systems at each facility, monitoring programs, advising on improvements and collecting employee feedback.

 The effectiveness of the Lexmark Safety Program is measured by completion of OHSAS 18001 objectives and targets as well as internal audits and senior management reviews.

 Lexmark has corrective and preventive action teams that work with personnel from the department or area where nonconformities occur to address nonconformities, monitor and report on progress and determine whether actions are completed.
 Internal audit teams evaluate the function and effectiveness of actions taken to address nonconformities in the Health and Safety Management System.